coatespt/cursor-twitter/SESSION_NOTES.md

 cd to cursor-twitter
 ./run_tests

+# Notes On Things That Have Been Checked/Explored

+## Seemingly Excessive Token Rejection
+We were getting huge percentages of rejection of tokens because of token length and/or tokens being on the ingore list.
+30% and 40% respectively.

+Those numbers were not supurious.
+I turned that functionality off and they were as expected.
+It means both are very effective and doing their job.
+You definitely want min length = 3

+## Effect if Computing Cluster Persistence
+### Checking at all
+I went from checking over six batches to checking over 1 batch.
+Not a huge effect.
+Maybe 100/second.

+### Checking all words v checking busy words

 # TTD and Direction

-## Immediate Stuff
+## Things Discovered In Consequence of TTD's
-- Run with the subject persistence turned off.
-See if you get a performance bump.
+- Running with the subject persistence turned off did not cause a huge speed increase.
+- Emptying out the test_filters.txt file did not result in a big speedup but it did reduce the number rejected on that basis to zero.
+So the 40% rejection rate when that file is active is real.
-- Run with the useless words file empty and the minimum length set to 1 to see if it really is eleminating that many words.
+- Setting minimum token length to 1 resulted in the rejections for minimum token length to go to zero as it should have.
+So that parameter is functioning.

 ## Possible Parser Bug
 IMPORTANT.
 CHECK THE GOLANG PARSER FOR PROPER SPLITTING ON PERIODS AND COMMAS.